TajaKuzman/GINCO-Genre-Annotation-Guidelines/index.md

 ## Categories

-The categorization schema consists of 6 broad main categories (Information/Explanation, Legal/Regulation, Opinion/Argumentation, Promotion, Literature, Dialogue) and 16 subcategories:
+The categorization schema consists of 24 categories:
-* 7 subcategories of Information/Explanation: News/Reporting, Announcement, Research Article, FAQ, List of Summaries/Excerpts, Instruction, Recipe
+* Objective informative genres: Information/Explanation, News/Reporting, Announcement, Research Article,  Instruction, Recipe, Call, Legal/Regulation
-* 1 subcategory of Opinion/Argumentation: Review
+* Subjective non-promotional genres: Opinion/Argumentation, Opinionated News, Review
-* 3 subcategories of Promotion: Invitation, Promotion of Services, Promotion of a Product
+* Promotional genres: Promotion, Invitation, Promotion of Services, Promotion of a Product
+* Genres consisting of a dialogue: Forum, Interview, Correspondence
-* 3 subcategories of Literature: Prose, Script/Drama, Lyrical
+* Literary genres: Prose, Script/Drama, Lyrical
-* 2 subcategories of Dialogue: Forum, Interview
+* Genres based on the form of the text: FAQ, List of Summaries/Excerpts
+* Category Other

-In addition to this, the text could be marked as **Other** if it shows no recognizable features that are indicative of any category or if it seems to belong to a category that is not included in the schema.
+The text could be marked as **Other** if it shows no recognizable features that are indicative of any category or if it seems to belong to a category that is not included in the schema.

 As features of multiple genres can be intertwined in a text, **multiple labels** assigned to the same text are allowed.
 The secondary genre category should be the one which concrete features are less present in the text or which purpose can only be intuitively established.
 Please note that this applies to a single text in which the features of two genres are intertwined (e.g., an informational text which has some characteristics of a promotion as well), not to a text or multiple texts that consist of paragraphs of different genres (e. g., a document consisting of two texts: a review which is followed by a forum; a text that starts with some information on the benefits of ingredients (Information/Explanation) and continues as a recipe).